1. ProTop Knowledge Base

 Log_oedb Scans OpenEdge database log files for specific errors, and monitors logins and logouts.
 This monitor only works with OE db log files as it expects the log to be structured accordingly.

-In order to have protop monitor log files, you need to edit your etc/logmon.*.cfg to specify which files you want to monitor and with what type of monitor.
-Each line of this configuration file contains four fields separated by spaces explained in the table below.
+To have protop monitor log files, you need to edit your etc/logmon.*.cfg to specify which files you want to monitor and with what type of monitor.
+Each configuration file line contains four fields separated by spaces explained in the table below.

 By way of example, here is the current default etc/logmon.cfg: